The Personal Statement: The Holy Grail of College Admissions

 Given how competitive it is, the essays will be your opportunity to demonstrate your voice and reflect your passions.
 Ensuring that those essays form a powerful picture that represents the applicants personal qualities is the holy grail of college admissions.

-Of course, getting tip top grades, strong SAT, SAT Subject, and AP test scores, and strong leadership and extracurricular activities help significantly with the process.
+Of course, getting tip top grades, strong SAT and AP test scores, and strong leadership and extracurricular activities help significantly with the process.
 In this day and age, getting those are almost required and a minimum threshold to get in.
 Pursue activities that you’re passionate about and demonstrate your well-roundedness and focus – we’ve all heard that over and over again.
 But you didn’t need us to tell you that, did you?

 A woman is writing on her notebook and looking at her watch.